 Fill a thimble.

 But if we would come to the ocean of God’s measureless power bringing our wheelbarrows and five-gallon buckets, that’s exactly how much of Him we’d get to experience.

 Psst… I am giving away a copy of this awesome book this week.
 To enter the giveaway, head on over here.

 I am sharing “Bring a Bucket” and joining like-minded sisters at Still Saturday, The Weekend Brew, Spiritual Sundays, Recommendation Saturday, Faith-Filled Friday, Essential Fridays, Thriving Thursday.

 Looking for more thought-provoking posts?
 Check out the ones written by my blogging friends in today’s link up.

 Have you written something thought-provoking, challenging, encouraging, or inspiring lately?
 Link it up here!
 For best results, write the title of your post in the name box.

 As a courtesy, please link back to 3-D Lessons for Life in your post.
 Grab and share the Thought-Provoking Thursday button to spread the word.
-Use the hashtag #ThoughtProvokingThursday to share your post and connect on Twitter.
+Use #ThoughtProvokingThursday to share your post and connect on Twitter.

 Check back later to see what other GREAT posts have been linked up!
 Visit the post immediately before yours and leave an encouraging comment.